 - If the RFC is intended for the PMS 310-1, ensure the RFC package contains all the required documents listed in the PMS 310-1 Revision Process.

 - The RFC package will be presented to IPSC to evaluate for a formal acceptance of the RFC.
 This is not a decision to accept/approve the RFC but an agreement to review, evaluate, and make a final decision on the request.

 - If accepted, IPSC will coordinate with relevant NWCG committees, subgroups, NWCG Training Program, and/or others to review the request.
 If not accepted, the requestor will be notified.

 - The assigned IPSC representative will facilitate any communication during the review process.

 - The IPSC representative is responsible for consolidating recommendations and/or alternatives into a final decision document for IPSC members to use in discussions with their agencies.

 - After IPSC representatives gather agency support/not support, a final decision will be made by IPSC.

-- The IPSC chair will send a formal final notification to the original requestor and IPSC members.
+- The IPSC chair will send a decision memo to the requestor and copy all IPSC members.

 Training and Qualifications